How to choose an international school in Singapore for young students?

 Stamford American International School (Stamdford American)(SAIS)

 Founded in 2009, SAIS belongs to the Cognita Education Group with first-class facilities.
 SAIS has more than 3000 students from over 50 countries.
-It offers educational programs from kindergarten to Grade 12, including IB secondary school program (MYP) for Grade 6 - 8, and students in Grade 9 -12 are allowed to choose to pursue a IB Diploma, American High School Diploma or both.
+It offers educational programs from kindergarten to Grade 12, including IB secondary school program (MYP) for Grade 6 - 8, and students in Grade 9 -12 are allowed to choose to pursue either an IB Diploma or an American High School Diploma.

 5